TonyOjelel/DynoTrace/README.md

 The tool will display the latitude and longitude of the bt device's location.

-## License
-This tool is licensed under the MIT license.
-See the LICENSE file for more information.

 ## Acknowledgments
-This tool was created using the Wigle.net API and the trilateration algorithm developed by Thomas Pototschnig.
-Thanks to the developers of these tools for making this project possible.
+This tool was created using the Wigle.net API and the trilateration algorithm.